APogue/APogue.github.io/projects/codebook.md

   → `counseling/referral`, `violation_warning`, `campus_climate_initiative`, `positive_inclusion`, `institutional_responsibility`, `general_commitment`, `multiple`, `none`, `n/a`
   - `counseling/referral` → Students were directed to services such as CAPS, ombuds, or external reporting channels (e.g., UCPD, Title IX office)
   - `violation_warning` → Admin issued a statement referencing applicable university rules, laws, or policies, and explicitly warned students or groups about possible violations or consequences
-  - `campus_climate_initiative` → Admin referenced a programmatic effort or institutional partnership aimed at improving the long-term inclusion or cultural environment of the campus
+  - `campus_climate_initiative` → Admin referenced a programmatic effort or institutional partnership aimed at improving the long-term inclusion or cultural environment of the campus (concurrent statements that may incidentally relate, but are not direct "responses" don't count (i.e. a UC-wide campus climate initiative announced at an event where an incident takes place at UCLA is not considered a response))
   - `positive_inclusion` → Explicitly affirms the dignity and rights of the named, targeted group (*not to be confused with condemnation of acts against that group*) e.g. "Those who advocate on behalf of Palestinians should also be confident of their physical safety on our campuses."
   - `institutional_responsibility` →  Explicitly acknowledges gaps or failures in the institution's approach and commits to specific improvements or changes (does not require the implication of legal fault) e.g. “This display is a painful reminder that we must do more to foster understanding and compassion.”
 "We are tracking incidents, if behavior becomes pervasive consequences will be imposed.”
   - `general_commitment` → Reaffirms existing commitments as sufficient, without acknowledging specific responsibility or need for change (e.g., "We remain committed to doing all we can...")